hashicorp/terraform-foundational-policies-library/README.md

 Once the VCS is integrated with Terraform Cloud, start to configure your Terraform Policy Set as follows:

-1. Identifying a policy from the foundational policies library that you would like to enforce on a Terraform [Workspace](https://www.terraform.io/docs/cloud/workspaces/index.html)
+1. Identifying a policy from the foundational policies library that should be enforced on a Terraform [Workspace](https://www.terraform.io/docs/cloud/workspaces/index.html)
-1. Review the policy documentation and copy the configuration snippet for the policy you have chosen.
+1. Review the policy documentation and copy the configuration snippet for the policy of choice.
 1. Create a `sentinel.hcl` configuration file within the local directory for your repository.
 1. Edit the contents of the `sentinel.hcl` by pasting the configuration snippet into the body of the configuration file.
 1. Commit your changes to your local repository content and then use the `git push` command to upload the changes to your remote repository.